fluid-project/infusion-docs/src/documents/IoCReferences.md

 The example below includes several IoC references.
 All of them are inside a subcomponent declaration and all include `{controllers}`, which in this case is a reference to the parent component.
 Specifically:

-* `{controllers}.model` is references to the model that is a members of the parent component - note that this reference sets up a permanent [model relay](ModelRelay.md) between these two models;
+* `{controllers}.model` is a reference to the model that is a member of the parent component - note that this reference sets up a permanent [model relay](ModelRelay.md) between these two models;
 * the IoC expressions in the subcomponent's events block are references to events defined on the parent component's event block;
 * `{controllers}.dom.scrubberContainer` is a reference to one of the selectors defined on the parent component.